© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hill Tenement Enclosure is a scheduled monument protected by Cadw under reference MG240.
 View the official record →

-Hill Tenement Enclosure is a prehistoric enclosed settlement located in Wales and designated as a Scheduled Ancient Monument under reference MG240.
+Hill Tenement Enclosure is a prehistoric monument consisting of an enclosed settlement site located in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG240.

 Hill Tenement Enclosure dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Hill Tenement Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG240.